khushhalm/Autonomous-CAB/README.md

 6. Start the cab by turning the power supply "On".
 7. In the Keypad enter the route.
 And at last press "D" key.
 It acts like enter.

-Instruction for entering route.
+Instruction for entering route.</br>
-First press direction letter and then number of magnets to be travelled.
+First press direction letter and then number of magnets to be travelled.</br>
-"F" for forward.
+"F" for forward.</br>
-"R" for Right.
+"R" for Right.</br>
-"L" for Left.
+"L" for Left.</br>
-1 to 9 Magnets to travel.
+1 to 9 Magnets to travel.</br>
 Example: "F5R1" This will make the "CAB" to move 5 magnets forward and after that take a 90 degree turn to the right.
-(You can see this in the video)
+(You can see this in the video)</br>